CUCCAGNA

 Is lunch or dinner better at CUCCAGNA?

 Dinner is the only option.
-CUCCAGNA operates exclusively from 17:30 to 23:00 daily, and Tabelog records no lunch service.
+CUCCAGNA operates exclusively from 17:30 to 23:00 daily, Tabelog records no lunch service.
 Budget accordingly at JPY 20,000–29,999 per person for dinner.

 What should I order at CUCCAGNA?

 No specific menu items are published in available records for CUCCAGNA.
-The restaurant is classified as Italian, holds Tabelog Bronze recognition, and the venue notes a strong focus on wine with a sommelier on site.
+The restaurant is classified as Italian, holds Tabelog Bronze recognition, the venue notes a strong focus on wine with a sommelier on site.
 Given the counter format and price point, a set progression is the likely structure — confirming the menu format with the restaurant when booking is advisable.